Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 Figure 12.1: Software component documentation

-This class speciﬁes the ability to write dedicated documentation to a component type according to ASAM FSX.

-Attribute chapter: These chapters provide additional information about the software component that do not ﬁt in the other chapters.
-Note that this is subject to variation because Chapter aggregations in the role chapter are variant within the documentation in general.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=postBuild xml.roleElement=true; xml.roleWrapper Element=false; xml.sequenceOffset=100; xml.type Element=false

-Attribute swCalibrationNotes: This element contains calibration instructions and hints for a calibration engineer.
-Tags: xml.roleElement=true; xml.sequence Offset=60; xml.typeElement=false

-Attribute swCarbDoc: This element records the documentation requested by CARB.
-Tags: xml.roleElement=true; xml.sequence Offset=80; xml.typeElement=false

-Attribute swDiagnosticsNotes: This element contains general information about diagnostics issues within the component.
-Tags: xml.roleElement=true; xml.sequence Offset=75; xml.typeElement=false

-Attribute swFeatureDef: This element contains the deﬁnition of the physical functionality of this software component.
-This deﬁnition is more or less formal and is intended to be delivered from modeling tools.
-Tags: xml.roleElement=true; xml.sequence Offset=20; xml.typeElement=false

-Attribute swFeatureDesc: This element contains the textual description of the software functionality of this software component.
-Expert should write this description.
-Tags: xml.roleElement=true; xml.sequence Offset=30; xml.typeElement=false

-Attribute swMaintenanceNotes: This element contains information regarding the software maintenance of the component.
-Tags: xml.roleElement=true; xml.sequence Offset=70; xml.typeElement=false

-Attribute swTestDesc: This element contains suggestions and hints for the test of the software functionality of this software component.
-Tags: xml.roleElement=true; xml.sequence Offset=50; xml.typeElement=false

 Table 12.1: SwComponentDocumentation

 #@SECTION: 13 Rapid Prototyping Scenarios
 #@SECTION: 13.1 Deﬁnition of Rapid Prototyping Scenario
 #@CLASS: RapidPrototypingScenario